Skip to content

 Examples: Dried berries, freeze-dried banana pieces

-Locations and Methods of Sale: Variable, depends on whether the food is potentially hazardous or non-potentially hazardous; if it contains meat or poultry, it must be sold as a potentially hazardous food
+Locations and Methods of Sale: Variable, depends on whether the food is potentially hazardous or non-potentially hazardous; it must be sold according to the requirements for potentially hazardous food

 Food That Cannot Be Sold As Homemade Food